AntonioModer/adonaac.github.io/source/documentation/area/index.markdown

 *   {% param object_types %}: the class names of the entities that should be acted upon
 <br><br>

+{% method queryAreaPolygon polygon_points table[number] object_types table[string] %}

+*   returns a table containing the entities inside the area defined by this polygon
+*   {% param polygon_points %}: the {% text x1, y1, x2, y2, ..., xn, yn %} points of the polygon
+*   {% param object_types %}: the class names of the entities that should be acted upon

 {% method queryAreaRectangle x number y number width number height number object_types table[string] %}

 *   returns a table containing the entities inside this area